 > The maximum you’re willing to spend per day.

-> The Keywords you’re linking with your advert – and what internet users are searching for.
+> The Keywords you’re linking with your advert – and how many internet users are searching for those actual terms.

 How does it work?